During current COVID-19 restrictions, you can continue to:

 5. Download an image

-Once you've bought an image, you can download it straight away.
+Once you've bought an image, we will email you a link and you can download it straight away.

 Each image is a scan of the original, often handwritten, record.
 Over time, some have faded or been damaged and may not be easy to read.
 We've made every effort to capture the best possible image of each record.

 You need to download your image within 30 days of purchase.